CloudNativeEntrepreneur/sveltekit-web3auth/README.md

     [] Offline Auth server error handling
     [] Setting valid user information ( access_token, refresh_token, userid etc. ) in form of cookies
-    [] Populating session variable with user information [] If Auth server has redirected to application, creates a backchannel machine to machine request for exchanging auth_code with access_token.
+    [] Populating session variable with user information

 When the client side kicks in, it: